 To Be a Master: Milo is something of a deconstruction, showing the ultimately empty life devoting oneself to mastery alone leads to.
 Much of his Character Development is aimed towards giving him something, anything else, to desire out of life besides being a great Wizard.

 Trapped in Another World: Milo (and the as yet unnamed witch probably Bellatrix who took his place).
-Although, Milo’s changing attitude and our glimpse into the witch’s glee may suggest neither really feel all that trapped.
+Although Milo’s changing attitude and our glimpse into the witch’s glee may suggest neither really feel all that trapped.

-True Meaning Of Christmas: Harry has to put his foot down to stop Milo from going on an adventure for this as soon as the possiblity is presented to him and insists they all just have a normal Christmas together.
+True Meaning Of Christmas: Harry has to put his foot down to stop Milo from going on an adventure for this as soon as the possibility is presented to him and insists they all just have a normal Christmas together.
 Unfortunately, due to factors beyond his control, Milo winds up being forced to do it anyways with Hannah.

 Supremely Evil Fell Lord Thamior the Thaumaturge (try putting that on a business card).

 Twin Switch: Fred and George try the varient of having one twin pretend to be the other to provide an alibi.
 Milo either doesn't care that the name he uses is being corrected, or isn't fooled for an instant and dismisses the correction out of hand.
 It isn't clear which.

 Uncle Pennybags: Harry is slowly becoming this, even more so than in canon, thanks to Milo's reliance on Harry's inheritance to fund his spell research, Item Crafting, and spell foci.

 "Well, it takes an hour," Milo said, "and it's not guaranteed to work.
 Also, I need a big expensive mirror."